Skip to main content

 Functional style

-Our functional style focuses on clear communication, helping to establish information hierarchy, support readability, and make content easy to scan.
+Our Functional style focuses on clear communication, helping to establish information hierarchy, support readability, and make content easy to scan.
 This style is typically applied to body copy, headings, subheadings, labels and other informational text where clarity and accessibility are most important.

 Functional style elements